raedrizk/ansible-security-workshop/README.md

 ![HTTPS Encrypted](images/https-encrypted.png)

-We now have a playbook that can consistantly apply the requirements laid out by the security team in an automated way.
+We now have a playbook that can consistantly apply the requirements laid out by the security team in an automated way, **HOORAY!**

 # Section 3: DETECT